luisDVA/luisdva.github.io/_posts/2024-09-17-filenames-to-vars.md

 data(gtcars) # get the data
 {% endhighlight %}

-Now, we can group the data by country of orgin, year, and drive train and then a) split the data into a list of tibbles (one for each group), and b) use the group keys to build a vector of file names based on the grouping information used to split the data.
+Now, we can group the data by country of origin, year, and drive train and then a) split the data into a list of tibbles (one for each group), and b) use the group keys to build a vector of file names based on the grouping information used to split the data.

 {% highlight r %}